-Many schools pay their employees year-round even though they physically work only 10 months per year (the 10 months of pay is spread out over 12 months).
+Many districts pay their employees year-round even though they physically work only 10 months per year.
+Districts are able to accomplish this by spreading the 10 months of pay over 12 months.

 The up-side to this scenario is that employees receive a paycheck year-round rather than go two months in the summer without pay.
 Also, benefits can be deducted each month, and employees don't have to pay premiums for health, dental, life and other insurance out of pocket.